U.S. Government Bonds Edge Lower After Monday's Gains

-U.S. government bonds edged lower Tuesday, retracing some of Monday's gains, as investors focused on a slate of public appearances by Federal Reserve officials.
+U.S. government bonds edged lower Tuesday as investors registered a muted reaction to Federal Reserve Chairwoman Janet Yellen's latest speech on inflation and monetary policy.

 Continue Reading Below